Gregarious among mosses and fallen needles of Picea.

-Pileus 10-18(-20) mm across, conical, spreading with the margin becoming more or less upturned, without or with a small umbo, often somewhat sulcate, translucent-striate, hygrophanous, sepia brown or fairly dark grey-brown to dingy pale brownish at the centre, paler toward the margin, e.g. brownish cream to brownish white, pallescent on drying out.
+Pileus 3-18(-20) mm across, conical, spreading with the margin becoming more or less upturned, without or with a small umbo, often somewhat sulcate, translucent-striate, hygrophanous, sepia brown or fairly dark grey-brown to dingy pale brownish at the centre, paler toward the margin, e.g. brownish cream to brownish white, pallescent on drying out.
 Flesh thin, concolorous with the surface of the pileus.
+Lamellae 16-24 reaching the stipe, ascending, c.
+1.5 mm broad, somewhat ventricose, fairly narrowly adnate, at times dorsally intervenose, cream with some sepia shade, pale greyish brown to whitish, edge concolorous or paler.
+Stipe 30-60 x 0.5-1,5 mm wide, hollow, firm, somewhat flexuous, equal, smooth, glabrous, brownish whitish to pale brownish above, grey-brown to sepia brown below, base covered with coarse, long, flexuous, whitish fibrils.
 Odour and taste raphanoid, sometimes very pronounced, sometimes weak.
-Lamellae 17-24 reaching the stipe, ascending, c.
-1.5 mm broad, somewhat ventricose, fairly narrowly adnate, at times dorsally intervenose, cream with some sepia shade, pale greyish brown to whitish, edge concolorous.
-Stipe up to 40 or 50 mm long, 1-1,5 mm wide, hollow, firm, somewhat flexuous, equal, smooth, glabrous, brownish whitish to pale brownish above, grey-brown to sepia brown below, at the base covered with coarse, long, flexuous, whitish fibrils.

-The description above has been taken from Maas Geesteranus (1984), which was based on Favre's notes.
-Maas Geesteranus never examined the type which "is not allowed to leave the herbarium" The information about the absence of clamps was provided by Dr. O. Monhoux (G).
+I have seen this species only once, and the description above has partly been taken from Maas Geesteranus (1984), which was based on Favre's notes.
+Maas Geesteranus never examined the type which "is not allowed to leave the herbarium" The information about the absence of clamps in the type was provided by Dr. O. Monhoux (G).

 Mycena rapiolens is obviously allied to M. filopes and M. metata, but differs by the lack of the iodoform odour and the much wider hyphae of the pileipellis.
 Robich (2003), who reported M. rapiolens from Italy, claimed to have observed scattered clamps.
 He also reported larger spores (10-12 x 4.5-5.5 µm) and wider hyphae of the pileipellis (5-16[-23]).
 According to Robich the hyphae of the stipitipellis are 3-11 µm wide, densely covered with short, cylindrical excrescences.
 He did not observe any caulocystidia.